How to Make Nocino: Green Walnut Liqueur Recipe With Pictures

 - allspice berries

-How much alcohol?
-This might require some math, and it depends on the strength of the alcohol you're starting off with, and how strong you want your resulting nocino to be.
-Traditional nocino is in the 30-40% alcohol range; I personally like it to be a bit more mild, so I shoot for the lower-30%s range.
-So, if you use 80 proof alcohols (40% alcohol; most vodkas, grappas and piscos are in this range), then you won't need to dilute any of it with water, since the addition of sugar alone will bring the alcohol content to the 30%+ range.
-If you use Everclear, you'll want to eventually add some water in addition to sugar.
+If you use 80-proof alcohols (40% alcohol; most vodkas, grappas and piscos are in this range), then you won't need to dilute any of it with water, since the addition of sugar alone will bring the alcohol content to the 30%+ range.
+If you use Everclear, you'll eventually want to add some water in addition to sugar.

 When you're done with that, you have a couple of choices: you can let the liqueur age in the glass jars over the next few months (in a cool, dark place this time) and then bottle it, or you can bottle it now and allow it to age in the bottles themselves.
 Either way should work just fine.

-(And if you have some green walnuts left over, you might consider making green walnut preserves (instructions here), which are delicious and yet another exotic foodstuff you can share.)
+(If you have some green walnuts left over, you might consider making green walnut preserves, which are delicious and yet another exotic foodstuff you can share.)